 - 6.6.4.4.2.
-Child Restraint Systems of the "O-Size specific vehicle" category: when tested in a complete vehicle or a vehicle body shell, the head shall not come into contact with any part of the vehicle.
-However, if there is contact, the head impact criterion HIC and the Head Acceleration 3ms shall be used as assessment criteria.
-In tests with complete vehicles it shall be possible to remove the dummies from the Child Restraint System without the use of tools after the test. - 6.6.4.4.3 During the dynamic tests, no part of the Child Restraint System restraining the child in position shall fail.
+When child restraint systems of the "Specific vehicle ISOFIX" category are tested in a complete vehicle or a vehicle body shell, the head performance criterion (HPC) and the Head Acceleration 3ms shall be used as assessment criteria.
+Where there is no head contact, these criteria shall be satisfied without measurement, and recorded only as "No Head Contact".
+After a test, using a complete vehicle, it shall be possible to remove the fully assembled dummy from the child restraint system without the use of mechanical leverage, or the use of tools on the child restraint system or vehicle structure. - 6.6.4.4.3 During the dynamic tests, no part of the Child Restraint System restraining the child in position shall fail.
 This includes buckles, locking systems and reclining systems, except where identified as a load limiting device.
-Any load limiting device must be identified in the manufacturers' technical descriptions as defined in paragraph 3.2.1. - 6.6.4.5.
+Any load limiting device shall be identified in the manufacturers' technical descriptions as defined in paragraph 3.2.1. - 6.6.4.5.
 Dummy criteria for lateral impact for forward and rearward facing Child Restraint System. - 6.6.4.5.1.
 Main injury assessment criterion Head containment